sweeden-ttu/legal-luminary/_pages/defense.md

 ### Other Common Charges

 *This section will be expanded with additional charges common in Bell County.
-Defense attorneys featured on this site can provide guidance on the specific charges you face.*
+Defense attorneys featured on this site can provide guidance on specific charges individuals face.*

 <div class="legal-notice">
 <strong>Every Case is Different:</strong> Criminal charges depend heavily on specific facts and circumstances.
 What might be a misdemeanor in one situation could be a felony in another.
-Only a qualified attorney reviewing your specific case can advise you on potential outcomes and defense strategies.
+Only a qualified attorney reviewing a specific case can advise on potential outcomes and defense strategies.
 </div>

-## Why You Need a Defense Attorney
+## Why Individuals Need a Defense Attorney

-### The System is Not on Your Side
+### The System is Not on Their Side

 Prosecutors have substantial resources and experience.
 They handle hundreds of cases and know how to secure convictions.
-Without equally skilled representation, you face these professionals alone.
+Without equally skilled representation, individuals face these professionals alone.

 ### Consequences Extend Beyond Sentencing